Activation-Guided Local Editing for Jailbreaking Attacks: Experiments

 \subsection{Experiment Setup}

-\textbf{Datasets.} We evaluate all attacks on the standard HarmBench dataset \cite{harmbench2024}.
-It comprises 200 malicious prompts, which are classified into six distinct categories: \textit{chemical/biological, illegal activities, misinformation/disinformation, harmful content, harassment/bullying, and cybercrime/intrusion}.
+\textbf{Datasets.} We evaluate all attacks on the standard HarmBench dataset \cite{harmbench2024} for its diversity.
+It is modeled after existing datasets (AdvBench \cite{zou2023universal} and the TDC 2023 Red Teaming Track dataset \cite{mazeika2023trojan}) and comprises 200 malicious prompts of six categories: \textit{chemical/biological, illegal activities, misinformation/disinformation, harmful content, harassment/bullying}, and \textit{cybercrime/intrusion}.